-The Cambridge GCE A Level Biology syllabus is designed to enable pupils to explain and understand the biological world around them.
+The AQA A Level Biology syllabus is designed to enable pupils to explain and understand the biological world around them.
 This highly valued qualification will evidence both students' understanding of key theoretical principles and practical skills.

-The Cambridge A Level Biology syllabus enables students to progress on to study further at university.
+The AQA A Level Biology syllabus enables students to progress on to study further at university.

 Teacher assessments are continuous during LIVE TAUGHT lessons, marking of coursework and assignments and summative tests.